node-organic/organic-stem-skeleton/README.md

 ### DNA

-The configuration about the system and every cell kind stored as DNA (yaml) files.
+The configuration about the system and every cell kind is stored as DNA (yaml) files.
 Those files are parsed all together constructing a big inmemory object.
-This object can be iterated and bits of it can be used for configuration across the system.
+This object can be iterated and bits of it can be used for configuration within the system.

 The YAML files have a syntax 'sugar' buildin allowing:

-- re-using values across different branches of the object, thus keeping configuration without value duplicates
+- re-using values across different nodes of the object, thus keeping configuration without value duplicates
 - consuming env variables

-DNA YAML files are located within `dna` folders respectively at monorepo root folder and within every single cell.
+DNA YAML files are located within `dna` folders respectively at monorepo root folder (root DNA) and within every single cell (cell DNA).

 There is [organic-dna-repo-loader](https://github.com/node-organic/organic-dna-repo-loader) implementation which is the package used out of the box for organic-stem-skeleton monorepo DNA loading.

-#### root DNA

-Within monorepo root `dna` folder are located YAML files which contain system-wide configuration.

-These 'global' configurations can be used via [dna branch referencing](https://github.com/node-organic/organic-dna-resolve) across cells ondemand.

-#### cell DNA

-Within every cell the `dna` folder contains YAML files for cell-level configuration.

 #### More information